Update: DEAD! Don’t miss it if this becomes alive again. Sign up for deal notification alerts here!

 The Sapphire cards also have limited time benefits.

-- Instacart purchases earn 5 points per dollar with Sapphire Reserve through 9/30 on up to $3,000 in spending, plus they qualify for the $300 credit, and you can use points to offset them at a value of 1.5 cents each.
+- Grocery purchases earn 3 points per dollar with Sapphire Reserve this quarter on up to $3,000 in spending, plus they qualify for the $300 credit, and you can use points to offset them at a value of 1.5 cents each.

 Freedom Unlimited earns 1.5 points per dollar everywhere, 3 points per dollar on dining, and drug stores, and 5 points per dollar on travel booked via Chase and on groceries with this offer.
 By transferring points from that card to Sapphire Reserve you can normally get a value of 2.25%-7.5% towards paid travel, but now you will get 2.25%-7.5% back as statement credits to offset for grocery, dining, and home improvement purchases.